-Because of the very sensitive nature of pregnancy loss, it can be challenging to understand how an individual woman may feel about discussing the disposal of her pregnancy remains.
+Because of the sensitive nature of pregnancy loss, it can be challenging to understand how an individual woman may feel about discussing the disposal of her pregnancy remains.

 The critical issue in supporting best practice is in respecting a woman's choice, based on the understanding that this is her pregnancy loss - regardless of the circumstances of that loss - and that she is best placed to determine how the remains should be managed.
+Kilshaw (2024) recommends that the term "pregnancy end" rather than "pregnancy loss" may be a preferred term by some as "pregnancy end" may better capture the complexity and nuance of women's experiences.
+The term may be considered more inclusive to the diversity of how a pregnancy may end early, including miscarriage, ectopic, and molar pregnancies and termination of a pregnancy.